 Dr. Jacobsen holds an A.B. in Chemistry from Harvard College and a Ph.D. in Organic Chemistry from the University of California, Berkeley.

-Mr. Robertson is currently vice president, business development and strategy at DiCE Molecules.
-Prior to DiCE Molecules, Mr. Robertson served at DuPont where he was business development director for DuPont Pioneer with responsibility for the business unit’s crop genetics and precision agriculture M&A activity.
+Mr. Robertson is currently Chief Financial Officer at DiCE Molecules.
+Prior to DiCE Molecules, Mr. Robertson served at DuPont where he was Business Development Director for DuPont Pioneer with responsibility for the business unit’s crop genetics and precision agriculture M&A activity.
 He also held the position of portfolio manager with DuPont Ventures where he focused on strategic investment opportunities in production agriculture and the intersection of agriculture and downstream renewable technologies.
 Prior to joining DuPont, Mr. Robertson was an investment professional at MPM Capital, a life sciences-dedicated venture capital fund, and previous to that a member of the Healthcare Investment Banking groups at Merrill Lynch & Co. and Thomas Weisel Partners.
 He received a Bachelor of Science in Business Administration from the University of Southern California and an M.B.A. from the Haas School of Business at the University of California, Berkeley.

 Richard Scheller, PhD